 If you don’t have a full day but still want a rich experience, this 4- to 5-hour trip is a great choice.
 Going to Mile 25 of the Park Road, this tour may not travel as far into Denali National Park as some other tours do, but it still offers a vivid look at the history and culture of this pristine wilderness.

 You’ll begin to enter that wilderness around Mile 3.
-The Taiga forest here makes for prime moose habitat, so keep an eye out for a flash of sun glinting off antlers, or moose nibbling fresh willow leaves along the road.
+The taiga forest here makes for prime moose habitat, so keep an eye out for a flash of sun glinting off antlers, or moose nibbling fresh willow leaves along the road.
 You may also see foxes out trotting here; and look above the tree line for caribou.
 Around Mile 9, the awe-inspiring peak of Denali often comes into view if the weather is cooperating.
-At Mile 12, you’ll visit Savage Cabin, the original cook’s cabin for the ARC (Alaska Road Commission) workers as they built the road, and still a ranger patrol cabin used by the Park Service.
+At Mile 12, you’ll visit Savage Cabin, the original cook’s cabin in the park’s first tourist camp, and still a ranger patrol cabin used by the Park Service.
 At Mile 17, you’ll see a presentation by an Athabascan Alaskan Native interpreter, sharing the story of Alaskan Natives in Denali and how they survived thousands of years in this harsh wilderness.

 Denali Tundra Wilderness Tour (7–8 hours)

 The park’s most popular tour is a full-day experience with lots of opportunities to see wildlife.
 You’ll travel up to 62 miles into the park, increasing your odds of seeing wildlife and getting an up-close view of the Great One—Mt.
 Denali.